It’s been more than a year since the latest version of the 12-inch MacBook made it to market. We’re ready for the sequel.

 MacBook 2018 price

-With the pricing so tight here, amounting to minute differences in hardware between offerings, it’s highly unlikely for the MacBook price to budge in either direction.
-That is short of Apple introducing more capacious storage or higher power options, which will send the price in only one direction: up.
+With the pricing so tight here, amounting to minute differences in hardware between offerings, it makes the speculation about a cheaper 13-inch MacBook seem unbelievable.
+The only way we see the current version of the MacBook budging in price is if Apple introduces more capacious storage or higher power options, which will send the price up, rather than the opposite.

 We’ll look out for new rumors and update this article as soon as the MacBook 2018 price begins to crop up as we inch closer.